-The City reserves the right to cancel, postpone, or reschedule the Event with 48 hours prior written notice to the Applicant, other than in the case of an emergency or the existence of other conditions (including but not limited to adverse weather and site conditions), the City may cancel the Event with less than 48 hours’ notice.
-In the event of such an emergency, the City will refund to the Applicant any fees paid or attempt to help reschedule the event.
+The City reserves the right to cancel, postpone, or reschedule the Event with 48 hours prior notice to the Applicant, other than in the case of an emergency or the existence of other conditions (including adverse weather and site conditions), in which case the City may cancel the Event with less notice.
+In the event of such emergency, the City will refund to the Applicant any fees paid to date or attempt to reschedule the event to a new date.

-The City reserves the right to cancel, postpone, or reschedule the Event if the Applicant fails to comply with these Terms and Conditions.
-If the applicant fails to comply, the Applicant is not entitled to any refund of any fees paid, and the Applicant may be liable to pay any additional costs incurred by the City due to the cancellation.
+The City reserves the right to cancel, postpone, or reschedule the Event, or revoke a permit, if the Applicant fails to comply with these Terms and Conditions.
+In such event, the Applicant is not entitled to a refund of any fees paid, and the Applicant may be liable to pay any additional costs incurred by the City due to the cancellation.

 Event Contingency and Emergency Response Plan

-The Applicant will pay all security deposits and rental fees as provided in the Application and these Terms and Conditions, prior to approval of the Application and issuance of the Event Permit.
+The Applicant will pay all security deposits and rental fees as provided in the Application and in the Special Event Permit Guidelines, prior to issuance of the Special Event Permit.

-If Fireworks or other Pyrotechnic displays are to be a part of the Event, the Applicant will contract with a Fireworks Display Operator licensed by the State of Colorado.
+If fireworks or other pyrotechnic displays are to be a part of the Event, the Applicant will contract with a Fireworks Display Operator licensed by the State of Colorado.
 The Application for a Display Permit must be submitted by the Display Operator to PFA for review.
-The Application and approval of a Display Permit from PFA does not automatically grant permission to shoot fireworks at the event.
+The Application to Display Permit from PFA does not automatically grant permission to shoot fireworks at the event.
 Other permits may be required, and the location of the event will be a determining factor in approving or denying fireworks at the event.

 The Applicant will use the Site only for the Event as described in the Application and for no other purpose without the City's prior written consent.
 The Applicant will not prune, cut, plant, damage, or remove vegetation without prior written permission from the City.